Semiconductor device fabrication: 21st century

-As of 2019, 14 nanometer and 10 nanometer chips are in mass production by Intel, UMC, TSMC, Samsung, Micron, SK Hynix, Toshiba Memory and GlobalFoundries, with 7 nanometer process chips in mass production by TSMC and Samsung, although their 7 nanometer node definition is similar to Intel's 10 nanometer process.
-The 5 nanometer process began being produced by Samsung in 2018.
-As of 2019, the node with the highest transistor density is TSMC's 5 nanometer N5 node, with a density of 171.3 million transistors per square millimeter.
-In 2019, Samsung and TSMC announced plans to produce 3 nanometer nodes.
-GlobalFoundries has decided to stop the development of new nodes beyond 12 nanometers to save resources, as it has determined that setting up a new fab to handle sub-12 nm orders would be beyond the company's financial abilities.
+As of 2019, 14 nm process and 10 nm process chips are in mass production by Intel, UMC, TSMC, Samsung, Micron, SK Hynix, Toshiba Memory and GlobalFoundries, with 7 nm process chips in mass production by TSMC and Samsung, although their 7 nm node definition is similar to Intel's 10 nm process.
+The 5 nm process began being produced by Samsung in 2018.
+As of 2019, the node with the highest transistor density is TSMC's 5 nm N5 node, with a density of 171.3 million transistors per square millimeter.
+In 2019, Samsung and TSMC announced plans to produce 3 nm process nodes.
+GlobalFoundries has decided to stop the development of new nodes beyond 12 nm to save resources, as it has determined that setting up a new fab to handle sub-12 nm orders would be beyond the company's financial abilities.

 From 2020 to 2023, there was a global chip shortage.
 During this shortage caused by the COVID-19 pandemic, many semiconductor manufacturers banned employees from leaving company grounds.
 Many countries granted subsidies to semiconductor companies for building new fabrication plants or fabs.
 Many companies were affected by counterfeit chips.
 Semiconductors have become vital to the world economy and the national security of some countries.
 The US has asked TSMC to not produce semiconductors for Huawei, a Chinese company.
 CFET transistors were explored, which stacks NMOS and PMOS transistors on top of each other.
 Two approaches were evaluated for constructing these transistors: a monolithic approach which built both types of transistors in one process, and a sequential approach which built the two types of transistors separately and then stacked them.

+In April 2025, a team at Fudan University led by professors Wenzhong Bao and Peng Zhou announced that they had successfully created a 1 nm 32-bit RISC-V chip using 2D semiconductors materials.

+In June 2026, IBM unveiled the world's first technology capable of producing chips smaller than 1 nanometer.